Football Crazy: Background

-In 1959, the Scots folk music duo Robin Hall and Jimmie Macgregor released a single based on the MacColl version.
-It then became a minor novelty hit in Britain in the early 1960s, largely as a result of television exposure on the BBC's Tonight programme.
+In 1960, the Scots folk music duo Robin Hall and Jimmie Macgregor released a single based on the MacColl version.
+It was released by Decca Records (45-F 11266) but failed to reach the UK Singles Chart, despite television exposure on the BBC's Tonight programme.

-The song has been covered by various other singers, including Rolf Harris who released a single in 1966 to coincide with the World Cup held in England, and Adam McNaughtan on his 1988 album Words Words Words.
+The song has been covered by various other singers, including Rolf Harris who released a single in 1966 to coincide with the World Cup held in England, and as "Fitba' Crazy" by Adam McNaughtan on his 1983 album Words Words Words.

 In popular culture

 The phrase "football crazy" came into popular use during the 1960s, following the song's success, and was extended into the common phrase it is today, often paraphrased.
 Amongst other things, it has been the title of: